 You also have certain rights relating to the personal data we hold about you which are outlined below, they may be subject to various exceptions and limitations.
 You can exercise these rights at any time by contacting us.
 We may need to validate your identity to fulfil your request.

 You have rights to:

-You may request access to a copy of the personal information we hold about you.
+You may request access to a copy of the personal data we hold about you.

-We can refuse to provide information where to do so may reveal another person’s personal data or would otherwise negatively impact another person's rights.
+We can refuse to provide personal data where to do so may reveal another person’s personal data or would otherwise negatively impact another person's rights.